Town of Clover – Meeting Notice Board Meeting

 Agenda prepared by the Town Chair

-Notice and agenda posted by the Clerk on or before 7:00 PM Tuesday, February 11, 2020.
+Notice and agenda posted by the Clerk on or before 7:00 PM Tuesday, April 7, 2020.
 Posting is at the Town Hall, Fire Hall and Post Office.
 Notice and agenda are also distributed via email.
-Other Announcements and Reports to follow.
+Meeting will be confined to Elected Officials only with some via phone.
+Minutes will be posted on the 3 official sites, the Town Web site and the Connection.

 The Town Hall is accessible to those persons with physical disabilities.
 For assistance please contact the Town Office at 715-774-3780.